AlvinOctaH/surgical-instrument-detection-ros2/README.md

 ## Limitations

 - **Single-fold evaluation** — Fold 0 val split contains only 4 of 7 classes.
-Full 4-fold cross-validation needed for complete coverage.
+Full 4-fold cross-validation needed for complete per-class coverage.
 - **Throughput** — ~6 Hz on mobile GPU.
 TensorRT deployment expected to reach real-time (>25 Hz).
 - **Instance merging** — same-class instruments in contact are merged into one polygon.
 Learned instance separation would handle this better.
 - **Early stopping** — best checkpoint at epoch 20 out of 50.
 Longer training with learning rate scheduling may improve rare class performance.